Crisler Center - Michigan Wolverines

 Final Thoughts

-Michigan may not be the first thought when it comes to NCAA basketball.
-However, the Wolverines have been a great team recently with appearances in the National Championship final to prove it.
-Crisler Center has seen some significant improvements and fans will not be disappointed in their experience at the House that Cazzie Built.
-It may not be a basketball bucket list item, but the Michigan Wolverines will provide a pleasant surprise for those attending for the first time.
+Basketball may not be the first thought when it comes to Michigan athletics.
+However, the Wolverines have been a great team recently, with appearances in the National Championship final to prove it.
+Crisler Center has seen some significant improvement, and fans will not be disappointed in their experience at the House that Cazzie Built.
+It may not be a basketball bucket list item, but the Michigan Wolverines will provide a pleasant surprise for the stadium traveler.

 Comments